openstack/freezer/doc/source/install/install_agent.rst

 2. Edit the ``/etc/freezer/scheduler.conf`` file and complete the following
    actions:

+   There are two kinds of api interface, v1 and v2.

+   There are two kinds of configurations:

+      ``notes:``

+      Default configuration is freezer api v2.

+   ``Configuration1``: freezer-api is started by v1 interface:

    * In the ``[DEFAULT]`` section, configure database access:

      The ``client_id`` has to be set to the hostname of the machine.
 It will be